 The Western States Endurance Run is one of the most physically challenging events in the world and participation in it presents numerous medical risks, many of which can be extremely serious or fatal.

 Participation in this event is at the runner’s own risk.
 Although Run Management has medical personnel at various points along the course, the inaccessibility of much of the trail will make it difficult or impossible for medical assistance to reach the runner immediately.
+Each runner is encouraged to consult with their own personal care physician regarding any physical limitations before attempting the Run.

 Runners’ weights will be monitored throughout the race.
 Recent research suggests that modest 3-5% weight loss during prolonged exercise is required for maintenance of appropriate hydration.
 Excessive weight loss suggests dehydration.
 Weight gain suggests fluid retention and in some cases may be associated with a serious medical condition (hyponatremia).
 How the runner feels and looks and his or her mental status is more important to the medical staff than a number on a scale.